 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-PETA has also filed a complaint with the U.S. Department of Agriculture after determining that CSU failed to include the birds who were trapped, used, and killed by Ebel in its reports to the federal government, as required by law.
+PETA is calling on CSU to pull the plug on Ebel's experiments.
+We've also filed a complaint with the U.S. Department of Agriculture after determining that the university failed to include the birds who were trapped, used, and killed by Ebel in its reports to the federal government, as required by law.